Charles Reznikoff: Late recognition

 Reznikoff lived and wrote in relative obscurity for most of his life, with his work being either self-published or issued by small independent presses.
 In the 1960s, at the behest of friend and fellow poet George Oppen, and Oppen's sister June Oppen Degnan, New Directions published two books of his poetry: By the Waters of Manhattan (1962, New Directions/San Francisco Review NDP121), which had an Introduction by C. P. Snow; and Testimony: The United States 1885–1890 (1965, New Directions/San Francisco Review NDP200).
 But, despite acclaim from fellow poets such as Hayden Carruth, May Swenson, and Denise Levertov, critical reaction was generally negative.
 Reznikoff had to return to self-publishing to see his work in print.

 In 1971, he was awarded the Morton Dauwen Zabel Prize of $2,500 by The National Institute of Arts and Letters.
 Around this time, he found a new publisher, Black Sparrow Press.
 They published By the Well of Living and Seeing: New and Selected Poems, 1918–1973 in 1974.

-At the time of his death, Reznikoff was correcting proofs of the first volume of the Black Sparrow Collected Poems.
+Reznikoff died in New York on January 22, 1976, aged 81.
+At the time of his death, he was correcting proofs of the first volume of the Black Sparrow Collected Poems.
 In the years immediately following his death, Black Sparrow reprinted all his major poetry and prose works.
-In addition, it published for the first time his completed novel, The Manner “Music” (1977), found among his papers.
+In addition, it published for the first time his completed novel The Manner "Music" (1977), found among his papers.

 Representation in other media

-In 2013, the band Joan of Arc, with the help of the experimental performance group, Every House Has a Door, created a musical/theater piece based on Reznikoff's Testimony.
-The album inspired by his work was called Testimonium Songs and released on Polyvinyl Record Co. and Joyful Noise Recordings.
+In 2013, the band Joan of Arc and performance group Every House Has a Door created Testimonium Songs, an album based on Reznikoff's Testimony.

 The song "Texas Reznikoff" by the singer-songwriter Mitski, from her album Bury Me at Makeout Creek (2014), refers to Reznikoff's work.
-In a 2016 interview Mitski cited Reznikoff as an influence on her music, and praised his poetic precision and ability to "create a striking image in people’s brains".
+In a 2016 interview, Mitski cited Reznikoff as an influence on her music, and praised his poetic precision and ability to "create a striking image in people's brains".

 Reznikoff is mentioned in Yannick Haenel's novel Tiens ferme ta couronne (2017), published in English as Hold Fast the Crown.
 One of the novel's chapters is named after him.